Kien Giang and Kep Archipelago IMMA

 Criterion A – Species or Population Vulnerability

-The IMMA contains habitat that is important for the survival and recovery of the Irrawaddy dolphin and the dugong.
-The Irrawaddy dolphin was listed as Endangered by the IUCN Red list as all known populations have been reducing worldwide (Minton et al. 2017).
-The dugong was recognised as a Vulnerable species by IUCN due to emerging threats on remaining populations (Marsh and Sobtzick, 2015).
-Despite of data gaps regarding the abundance and distribution of the two species in Kien Giang and Kep Archipelago, dugong and Irrawaddy dolphin are consistently recorded in this area (Vu et al. Forthcoming).
+The IMMA contains habitat that is important for the survival and recovery of the Irrawaddy dolphin (Orcaella brevirostris) and the dugong (Dugong dugon).
+The Irrawaddy dolphin was listed as Endangered by the IUCN Red list as all known populations have been declining worldwide (Minton et al. 2017).
+The dugong was recognised as Vulnerable by IUCN due to emerging threats on remaining populations (Marsh and Sobtzick, 2015).
+Despite of data gaps on the abundance and distribution of the two species in Kien Giang and Kep Archipelago, dugongs and Irrawaddy dolphins are consistently recorded in this area (Vu et al. Forthcoming).

 Criterion C: Key Life Cycle Activities